 You’ll get far superior sound from the Switch speakers, but you probably could’ve deduced that for yourself!

 There’s an AV-out jack on the top of the Nomad.
 What that means is you can connect this beast to your TV and essentially have a functioning “regular” Genesis!
-I picked up a sweet HD Retrovision Genesis cable for this, and the picture seriously looks stunning on my TV.
+I picked up a sweet HD Retrovision Genesis cable for this (use coupon code “THECHOZOPROJECT” and save 10%!), and the picture seriously looks stunning on my TV.
 There’s a reason the handheld is called the Sega Genesis Nomad-it really has the full power of the Genesis in handheld form.
 You’ve gotta see it to believe it!
 And hey, HD Retrovision cables are cheaper than a Switch dock.
-Genesis does what Nintendon’t! (kind of)
+Genesis (kind of) does what Nintendon’t!